 Having gone out and spent hundreds on the latest phone or upgraded from your old model without having to physically hand-in your old model, people are left asking questions like “what do I do with the old one?” “do I sell my mobile phone or try and recycle it?” or “shall I just throw it in the bin?”

 It’s been calculated by a study in America that for every one million mobile phones that get recycled, 35,000 pounds of copper, 772 pounds of silver, 75 pounds of gold and 33 pounds of palladium can be recovered and put to other uses.
+Gold has long been regarded as a reliable investment.
+There are several other gold IRA alternatives available, and one of these is the home storage gold ira, which enables you to keep your bullion in your residence.

 In other cases, charities will happily accept mobile phones which – if they are in a good working order – can be given to underprivileged people to help transform their lives, enabling them to feel a part of society and to use the phones to make calls to schools, colleges and employers in an attempt to get back into education or employment.